 After taking 5-HTP, an individual should contact a doctor if:

 - the 5-HTP does not improve their symptoms

 - they develop new or worsening symptoms while taking 5-HTP

 - they experience unpleasant side effects

-A person will need emergency medical attention if anaphylaxis or signs of serotonin syndrome occur after taking 5-HTP.
+A person needs emergency medical attention if anaphylaxis or signs of serotonin syndrome occur after taking 5-HTP.

-5-HTP is a supplement that may help boost levels of the neurotransmitter serotonin.
-Some older research suggests that it may help regulate mood and alleviate headaches, chronic pain, and insomnia.
+The supplement 5-HTP may help boost levels of the neurotransmitter serotonin.
+Some older research suggests it may help regulate mood and alleviate headaches, chronic pain, and insomnia.
 However, further research is necessary to support these claims.

 A person should talk with their doctor before taking 5-HTP or any other supplements.
-Some supplements can worsen underlying medical conditions or interact with medications that a person is already taking.
+Some supplements can worsen underlying medical conditions or interact with medications they are already taking.